 How To Evaluate A Landscape Irrigation System

-Taking on a new maintenance account can be overwhelming, and putting a priority on water management sets companies apart.
+Evaluating a landscape irrigation system can be overwhelming, and putting a priority on water management sets companies apart.
 It would be best if you had a plan for finding a point of connection, checking a meter, locating controllers, valves, and developing retrofit opportunities.
 It’s a lot for most contractors to handle, and the information below will give you a good start.

-A checklist needs some necessary information and can evolve into something more useful in the future.
+A checklist needs some necessary information about the landscape irrigation system and can evolve into something more useful in the future.
 Here are some of the basics I would have on a list when evaluating a new job:

 - Are there non-functional turf areas?